daelsepara/zil-experiment/witcher/README.md

 # Design Goals

 With our increasing understanding of ZIL, it is time to create a more sophisticated game.
-Here, we try to create and interactive fiction game set in the Witcher games by CD Projekt Red.
+Here, we try to create an interactive fiction game set in the Witcher game universe by CD Projekt Red.

 Our goals are to implement these features